philnguyen/soft-contract/benchmark-verification/README.md

 There will be a long initial delay.

-In pretty-printed results, elipses (...) stand for free variables, and L₁, L₂, etc. stand for a labels.
+In pretty-printed results, elipses `...` stand for free variables, and `L₁`, `L₂`, etc. stand for a labels.

-To run only specific tests, for example, only foldr and foldl, run:
+To run only specific tests, for example, only `foldr` and `foldl`, run:
 > racket run.rkt foldl.sch foldr.sch

+Changes since submission to ICFP on March 1st:
+* `cpstak` no longer timeouts